European-Unified-ID/EUID-docs/docs/guides/integration-mobile-client-side.md

 </TabItem>
 </Tabs>

-When this method call completes successfully, the advertising token (UID2 token) is available for you to send to the bidstream.
+When this method call completes successfully, the advertising token (EUID token) is available for you to send to the bidstream.

-If the UID2 identity stored in local file storage has expired and cannot be refreshed, you must call the `generateIdentity` method again to generate a new identity and get the resulting UID2 token.
-The only exception is when the response to the following Android method/iOS object indicates that the DII was opted out of UID2:
+If the EUID identity stored in local file storage has expired and cannot be refreshed, you must call the `generateIdentity` method again to generate a new identity and get the resulting EUID token.
+The only exception is when the response to the following Android method/iOS object indicates that the DII was opted out of EUID:

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>